Are you a beginner crocheter and looking for easy crochet blanket patterns to make?

 Easy crochet blankets use simple beginner-friendly stitches like the single crochet, half double crochet and double crochet.
-You can learn more about these and three other easy stitches with the 5 basic crochet stitches for beginners tutorial.
+You can learn more about these and three other easy stitches with our list of crochet stitches for beginners guide.

-It is a good idea to practice the basic stitches of crochet before starting a blanket as a beginner.
-I recommend beginners try a back and forth design with simple stitches as a first crochet project, so a blanket is a great choice!
+It is a good idea to practice the basic stitches in crochet before starting a blanket as a beginner.
+I recommend beginners try a back and forth design with simple stitches like a single crochet or half double crochet as a first crochet project.
+With this is mind, a small blanket is a great first choice!